OTOPLASTY

 7-10 days

-When surgery for protruding ears has to be performed?
+When is surgery for protruding ears recommended?

-What kind of anesthesia is required?
+What type of anaesthesia is used?

 Before & after photos